techenby/techenby/content/collections/pages/resume.md

     company: Tighten
     type: job
     enabled: true
     description: 'Guided clients to find the best posible solution for their individual problems.
 Leveled up client development teams.
-Gave talks to coworkers about interesting technical challenges, or new packages that could be useful.'
+Gave talks to coworkers about interesting technical challenges, or new packages that could be useful.
+Helped modernized legacy applications to the latest Laravel version.'
   -
     id: SwmkNYnI
     start: '2017-09-11'